Heru Inc. License Terms and Conditions

 (i) Headings.
 The Section headings are inserted for the convenience of reference only and are not intended to be a part of or to affect the meaning or interpretation of this Agreement.

 (j) Word Meanings.
 Words such as herein, hereinafter, hereof, and hereunder refer to this Agreement as a whole and not merely to a section or paragraph in which such words appear unless the context otherwise requires.
 The singular shall include the plural, and each masculine, feminine, and neuter reference shall include and refer also to the others unless the context otherwise requires the word “or” to be used in the inclusive sense (and/or) and the word “including” is used without limitation and means “including without limitation.”

 (k) Entire Agreement.
 The terms and provisions contained in this Agreement and the BAA constitute the entire understanding of the Parties with respect to the transactions and matters contemplated hereby and supersede all previous communications, representations, agreements, and understandings relating to the subject matter hereof.
 No agreement or understanding extending this Agreement or varying its terms (including any inconsistent terms in any purchase order, acknowledgment, or similar form) shall be binding upon either Party unless it is in writing specifically referring to this Agreement and signed by a duly authorized representative of the applicable Party.

 (l) Rules of Construction.
 The Parties agree that they have participated equally in the formation of this Agreement and that the language and terms of this Agreement shall not be construed against either Party by reason of the extent to which such Party or its professional advisors participated in the preparation of this Agreement.

 (m) Counterparts.
-This Agreement may be executed in one or more counterparts, including by transmission of electronic or PDF copies of signature pages, each of which shall for all purposes are deemed to be an original and all of which together shall constitute one instrument.
+This Agreement may be executed in one or more counterparts, including by transmitting electronic or PDF copies of signature pages, each of which shall, for all purposes, be deemed an original and constitute one instrument.